apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 * :ref:`concepts:branching` - select which Task to move onto based on a condition
 * :ref:`concepts:trigger-rules` - set the conditions under which a DAG will run a task
 * :doc:`/howto/setup-and-teardown` - define setup and teardown relationships
-* :ref:`concepts:latest-only` - a special form of branching that only runs on DAGs running against the present
+* :ref:`concepts:latest-only` - a special form of branching that only runs on Dags running against the present
 * :ref:`concepts:depends-on-past` - tasks can depend on themselves *from a previous run*

 .. _concepts:branching: